 When I moved to England at the age of 19, one of the first things I did was register to vote in UK’s local and general elections.
 I had adopted this land as my new country, and engaging in the democratic process was an essential part of that, as far as I was concerned.
 As an Italian citizen, I also periodically got sent absentee ballots to choose my MEPs (Members of the European Parliament).

-My part of that bargain involves engaging with the democratic process in each of those countries that make up my diverse global citizenship.
 It was not until this year, however, that I bit the bullet and undertook the lengthy and convoluted process of registering to vote in the US elections.
 My mother is American, so I have a US passport and Social Security number, but although I visit the US regularly and have family there, I never actually resided in the country.
 That complicated matters, as you have to register to vote in a particular state, which is supposed to be the last state you lived in.
 I ended up choosing New York, since that’s where my parents met back in the 1980s.
 The reason I finally choose to go through all that trouble was because I knew how important this year’s presidential election was, and how tightly contested the vote would be.
 I wanted to make sure I made as much of a difference as I could (which—in hindsight—means I should have found a way to register in Florida).

 The New Yorker business columnist James Surowiecki swears by the wisdom of crowds, but I have seen precious little of it in recent elections.
 In the US, UK, Brazil, and Italy, I watched as people got lied to and listened to politicians making wild promises they couldn’t possibly keep before retracting statements as soon as they were safely installed in office (such as Trump removing references to banning all Muslims from coming into the US off his website today).